International Quadball Association: Rules of the sport

-Snitching and seeking

-One unique aspect to the sport of quidditch is the usage of a snitch, a neutral athlete as well as a referee, to end the game.
-The snitching game is one of wrestling and running where seekers combat each other as well as the snitch.
-The snitch is able to defend themself in any way possible except for climbing buildings and trees.
-Certain tournaments stipulate actions that are off limit to snitches depending on the circumstances, but generally snitches have a full range of motions.

-In 2014, then-IQA now-USQ officials polled the quidditch community on the notion of abolishing off-pitch seeking, where the snitch and seekers are allowed to travel outside of the pitch during game time.
-As participants needed to be official tournament members as per the 2013-14 rules, many European, Australian and Canadian players where barred from participating which resulted in backlash from the European quidditch community.
-Ultimately, it was published in Rulebook 8 under rule 8.3.3 to disallow off-pitch seeking, forcing the snitch to stay within the pitch after the initial 17 minute seeker floor.
-The IQA has yet to officially adopt Rulebook 8 and all of its nuances, so it is unknown if the entire quidditch community is restricted by this ruling or just US Quidditch.

 Title 9 ¾

 Since its inception, the IQA has sought equality on the pitch in terms of gender.
 One of the most strict requirements is that "each team [is] to have at least two players on the field who identify with a different gender than at least two other players.
-The gender that a player identifies with is considered to be that player’s gender, which may or may not be the same as that person’s sex."
-Because of this wording, quidditch is becoming a leader of sports for equal basing for both women and the LGBT community.
+The gender that a player identifies with is considered to be that player's gender, which may or may not be the same as that person's sex."
+Because of this wording, quidditch is becoming a promotor of sports for equal basing for both women and the LGBT community.
 As of 2013, the IQA has created Title 9 ¾, a branch of the IQA that actively promotes advocacy and awareness as well as gender equality and inclusivity.

-However, this policy has drawn sharp criticism from single sex institutions for whom it is difficult or impossible to attract players of the opposite gender.
+However, this policy has drawn sharp criticism from single-sex institutions for whom it is difficult or impossible to attract players of the opposite gender.
 Women's teams from Smith College and Wellesley College were prohibited from tournament play because of this rule.